Skip's Background & Personal History

 We took some time off in 2012 to see the USA.
 We traveled for 43 days all across the Western USA in 2013 (avoiding California) and visited as many National Parks as we could.
+In 2020 I wrote a book about that trip: "Our First Road Trip".
 What an amazing adventure and continue our adventures, the Plant Based way across this wonderful Country of Ours.
 See: https://roadtripping.wf4hl.com Now we take a few long trips and several shorter ones frequently; hiking in National and State parks and preserves.
 It is wondrous to see the Natural Beauty of our Wonderful Planet.

 This brings us pretty current.
 I now stay busy with company operations and try to balance IT consulting projects with my other business endeavors and always reserve quality family time.
 Instead of 'slowing down' things seem to always increase in tempo!
 Someone once told me that if you want something done; find a busy person to do it!
 Well, that's me!
 Busy!
 If you need an ERP system implemented, IT systems audited, or need to integrate EDI into your business processes, just give me a call.
 If you want information, advice or instruction on how to live a healthier lifestyle; let me know!
 Somehow, I will find a way to get er done!